bay0624/Python-Challenge/README.md

 # Python-Challenge
 <b>PyBank-Challenge</b></br>
 A Python script that analyzes the financial records from a set of financial data called budget_data.csv.
-This script will analyze the records and calculate the following:
+This script analyzed the records and calculated the following:
 1. The total number of months included in the dataset.
 2. The net total amount of "Profit/Losses" over the entire period.
 3. Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes.